 Photovoltaic electric systems are well suited to any site with proper orientation, roof or land availability, and a minimum of shading obstacles.
 The technology is well established, and easy to install with almost no ongoing maintenance required.
-There are few siting challenges related to solar, since the technology is often viewed as aesthetically pleasing, and creates no noise, emissions or water use issues.
-A robust solar industry has developed globally, and there is significant research, development and investment underway to increase the scale of manufacturing, and to reduce costs across the supply chain.
 With its established and growing contractor base and innovative policy framework, New Jersey is well-positioned to continue as a national and global leader in the installation of customer-sited solar systems.